Santa Rosa, California: Homelessness

 There are at least 2,700 homeless people in Sonoma County.
 Around 1,500 are in Santa Rosa, about one percent of the city.
 Downtown Santa Rosa, including its outskirts and the area south of the Santa Rosa Mall (Wilson and Morgan Street) and Mendocino Avenue area, South Park/Fairgrounds area, Santa Rosa Avenue, West Steele Lane, and the Joe Rodota Trail/Stony Point districts and neighborhoods have been concentrations of homeless people since the 2000s.
 Homeless services can be found in the Wilson Street area.

 Economy

 Forbes Magazine ranked the Santa Rosa metropolitan area 185th out of 200 on its 2007 list of Best Places For Business And Careers.
 It was second on the list five years earlier.
 It was downgraded because of an increase in the cost of doing business, and reduced job growth—both blamed on increases in the cost of housing.

 Top employers

-According to the city's 2015 Comprehensive Annual Financial Report, the city's top employers are:
+According to the city's 2023 Annual Comprehensive Financial Report, the city's top employers are:

-Santa Rosa is also home to notable smaller businesses such as Moonlight Brewing Company, Russian River Brewing Company and ATIV Software.
+Santa Rosa is also home to notable smaller businesses such as Moonlight Brewing Company, Russian River Brewing Company, and other companies.